GSA/challenges-and-prizes/_challenges/1066-faa-challenge-smart-airport-student-challenge.md

 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

 <p><strong>Background</strong></p>
-<p>The FAA is sponsoring the FAA Grand Challenge: Smart Airport competition to recognize students with the ability to demonstrate innovative thinking focused on improving the efficiency and effectiveness of smart technology in and around the airport environment while enhancing the overall traveling experience.</p>
+<p>The FAA is sponsoring the FAA Challenge - Smart Airport Student Competition to recognize students with the ability to demonstrate innovative thinking focused on improving the efficiency and effectiveness of smart technology in and around the airport environment while enhancing the overall traveling experience.</p>
 <p>The FAA is using this competition to:</p>
 <ul>
 <li>stimulate and advance innovation in aviation research;</li>